Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 If the applicant comes from a country with a visa-free waiver with Hungary, this step is skipped.

-An application for a residence permit can only be submitted in the territory of Hungary.
-This can be done either online via the Enter Hungary portal or in person at the regional migration office in the applicant’s place of living in Hungary.
+In Hungary, investors sign an agreement with a fund or higher education institution and submit their residence permit applications.
+This can be done either online via the Enter Hungary portal or in person at the regional migration office.

 It is also possible to receive cards in person at the migration office, but the applicant needs to prove that they cannot receive the documents by post.